 ~ Chris Morris [Positively Healthy]

-Buying into a shallow demographic meant being key players in the conspiracy of silence that shrouded meth use, and US gay media has long ignored the devastation wreaked by AIDS and crystal entirely or, at best, paid scant lip service and downplayed their threat.
+US gay media has largely ignored the devastation wreaked by AIDS and crystal entirely or, at best, paid scant lip service and downplayed the threat.

 "It's hard to find any mention in the gay press of the devastation of AIDS.
 Everybody is living with it, active, surviving.
 Except that's not the truth.
 The truth is the drugs wear out.
 The truth is that when they do there's nothing, there's nowhere to turn.
 The truth for gay men In America is that when they exhaust what the medical system has to offer, it is still a terminal illness.
 It's an inconvenient truth, but one nonetheless."